janos-r/gql-api/README.md

   - on the frontend
   - generates the typescript interface from the gql schema
     - this is conveniently done already during the Pylon build
-  - provides a typed and userfriendly way how to silently generate the gql query from the FE to the BE
+  - provides a typed and user friendly way how to silently generate the gql query from the FE to the BE
   - [gqty.dev](https://gqty.dev/)
     - License: MIT
 - Workspaces